War (The Temptations song): Edwin Starr version

 Upon its release in June 1970, Starr's "War" became a runaway hit, and held the No. 1 position on the Billboard Pop Singles chart for three weeks, in August and September 1970.
 It replaced "Make It With You" by Bread, and was itself taken out of the spot by another Motown single, "Ain't No Mountain High Enough" by Diana Ross.
 Billboard ranked it as the No. 5 song of 1970.

 Notable as the most successful protest song to become a pop hit, earning compliments from contemporary protester John Lennon, "War" became Edwin Starr's signature song.
 Rather than hindering his career (as it might have done for the Temptations), "War" buoyed Starr's career, and he adopted the image of an outspoken liberal orator for many of his other early-1970s releases, including the similarly themed "Stop the War Now" from 1971.
 It and another 1971 single, "Funky Music Sho' 'Nuff Turns Me On", continued Starr's string of Whitfield-produced psychedelic soul hits.
 After 1971, Starr's career began to falter, and, citing Motown's reliance on formulas, he departed the label in the mid-1970s.
 Edwin Starr re-recorded the song in 1992 produced by Simon Harris.

 Later in his career, after moving to the United Kingdom, Starr re-recorded several of his hits with British band Utah Saints.
-Starr's new version of "War" in 2003 was his final piece.
+Starr's new version of "War" in 2003 was his final piece, but remains unreleased.
 He died on April 2 of the same year of a heart attack.

 Starr earned a Grammy nomination in 1971 for "War" for best R&B Male Vocal.
 In 1999, Starr's recording of the song was inducted into the Grammy Hall of Fame.

 Starr's version of the song was used as the basis for a cover version by Ugly Rumours, a group formed by Tony Blair while at university.
 The song was released by the Stop the War Coalition and credited to Ugly Rumours, with the band being fronted by a lookalike of Blair.
 It peaked at number 21 on the UK Singles Chart in March 2007.